-Testing of the zinc coating adherence to the steel is achieved using a stout knife.
-The steps used in this test are listed below and a photo of the test being performed can be seen in Figure 52.
+Testing of the zinc coating adherence to the steel is achieved using a stout knife (Figure 52).
 The coating shall be deemed “not adherent” if it flakes off and exposes the base metal in advance of the knifepoint.
 The test is not an attempt to pare or whittle the zinc coating.
 If the coating is adherent the knife should put a slight mark in the zinc metal surface, but should not cause any delamination of the coating layers.

 Adhesion Test with a Stout Knife

 - Push down point of stout knife

 - Coating must not flake off exposing the base metal